 In order to understand how functional magnetic resonance (fMRI) works it is important to know some basic things about brain anatomy and function.
-Also, it is necessary to know some basic facts on magnetic resonance imaging (MRI).
+Also, it is necessary to know some magnetic resonance imaging (MRI) basic facts.
 Let's begin with the first part:

 A very short course on Neuroanatomy